mtov/github-popularity-growth-patterns/README.md

 # tracking-popularity-github
-Tracking the Popularity of GitHub Applications
+Assessing the Popularity of GitHub Applications